tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 last-modified: 2021-07-03
 ---

-{: .note}
-July 12, 2021: I'm currently working on content in this section.
-Be patient as I refine and build this out more.

 In my experience writing documentation, at least two topics seem to be frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
 Not all the time &mdash; many companies also have great product overviews and excellent getting started tutorials.
 But I often have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.
 If there's a getting started tutorial (not usually), the success rate of getting through it is low.

 Both a confusing product overview coupled with a failed or absent getting started tutorial can really demotivate a user's progress through docs, prompting them to seek help elsewhere, such as third-party sources, for more straightforward information and functional tutorials.